 |CD36 expression (low vs. high)||4.873 (3.300-7.196)||<0.001||3.244 (2.152-4.890)||<0.001|

 Abbreviations: PFS: progression free survival; ccRCC: clear cell renal cell carcinoma; HR: hazard ratio; CI: confidence interval; BMI: body mass index; ISUP: International Society of Urological Patheology.

-Considering MRI scans were available only in 104 cases, in Supplement Table 1 and Table 2, multivariate Cox regression analyses of PFS and OS indicated that high VAT% was significantly related with poor PFS (HR=2.56, p=0.042) and OS (HR=3.291, p=0.044), while BMI was not independent covariate affecting survival.
+Considering MRI scans were available only in 104 cases, in Supplementary Table 1 and Supplementary Table 2, multivariate Cox regression analyses of PFS and OS indicated that high VAT% was significantly related with poor PFS (HR=2.56, p=0.042) and OS (HR=3.291, p=0.044), while BMI was not independent covariate affecting survival.